mainmatter/mainmatter.com/src/posts/2023-09-14-integrate-storybook-in-svelte-doing-it-the-svelte-way.md

-I also invite you to take a look into [addon-svelte-csf's source code](https://github.com/storybookjs/addon-svelte-csf) and story examples in its repository as inspiration.
+I also invite you to take a look into [addon-svelte-csf's source code](https://github.com/storybookjs/addon-svelte-csf) and the story examples in its repository as inspiration.

 Lastly, a massive thank you to Jon McClure ([@hobbes7878](https://github.com/hobbes7878)), Jeppe Reinhold